owncloud/ocis/services/thumbnails/README.md

 ## Thumbnail Query String Parameters

 Clients can request thumbnail previews for files by adding `?preview=1` to the file URL.
-Requests for files with thumbnail available respond with HTTP status `404`.
+Requests for files with no thumbnail available respond with HTTP status `404`.

 The following query parameters are supported: